List of Doctors characters introduced in 2023: Suni Bulsara

 Dr. Suni Bulsara, portrayed by Rahul Arya, made first appearance on 8 March 2023.
 He was introduced as the son of Nina (Wendi Peters).
 Nina becomes a partner at the Mill Health Centre and one of her first acts is getting Suni hired as a doctor there as she feels he would be perfect to work there.
 Upon his hiring, it was hinted in episode descriptions that he would "ruffle feathers" amongst his new colleagues.
 Suni arrives on his first day in a luxury sports car which he parks in the charging port section of the car park.
 Scarlett Kiernan (Kia Pegg) tells him he cannot park there, but he ignores her since he wants to show off his car in a prominent location.
 A reluctant Scarlett gives him a tour of the building, but Suni quickly gets bored and wanders into Luca McIntyre's (Ross McLaren) nursing room where he is "favourably impressed by the sight of Luca".

 Suni is bisexual and after flirting with Luca, he also flirts with Scarlett.
 However, Luca notices that he clams up when Nina walks in on the pair talking, and eventually learns that Suni is not out to his mother.
-Metro's Chris Hallam noted how Suni makes a bad impression on almost everybody at the Mill and suggested that he may be "too flash and not really cut out to be a doctor".
+A few weeks into his tenure, Suni was the focus of a standalone episode that saw him helping Jason Neale (Darryl Mundoma) with his mental health, as well as flashing back to see his reaction to Nina getting him a job without telling him.
+It touched upon his memories of his dead father when Suni hoped that he would be proud of him.
+Suni is shown to be insecure within his friendships and tries to impress the colleagues at the Mill by treating them to lavish meals and experiences, which Sid Vere (Ashley Rice) notices and gets annoyed by.
+Metro's Chris Hallam noted how Suni makes a bad first impression on almost everybody at the Mill and suggested that he may be "too flash and not really cut out to be a doctor".